Stargazers-Consulting-LLC/creampie/humans/guides/python_style_guide.md

 - **Remove unused imports** to keep code clean
 - **Use specific imports** rather than wildcard imports
 - **Use `from` imports** for commonly used items
+- **Do not add comments** to delimit import groups - the blank lines provide sufficient visual separation

 ```python
 # Good